Microsoft C++ Language Conformance Table

 No means not yet implemented.

-Partial means the implementation in Visual Studio 2017 is incomplete.
+Partial means the implementation is incomplete.
 For more details, see the Notes section.

 VS 2010 indicates features that are supported in Visual Studio 2010.